 These larvae, at about 10 to 16 days of age, have much stronger jaws and make the switch from parasitic to predatory behaviour.
 They can chew the flesh and eventually eat the whole amphibian, leaving nothing but bones, explained Wizen.
 A few hours are now enough for the larvae to bring an end to their prey.

 By the time a beetle larva turns into an inactive, non-feeding pupa, it will have consumed up to four amphibians.
 If this turns out to be true for the Epomis species found in India, it could spell trouble for the Amboli Bush Frog, already a critically endangered species found only in the Western Ghats.

 But Wizen and Pardeshi caution against sounding the alarm yet.
-Both said we need more research to assess the percentage of frog population affected by the larvae.
+Both said we need more research to assess the percentage of the frog population affected by the larvae.
 They are a natural predator, Pardeshi pointed out.
-It is not a case of unnatural predation from an invasive species or a disease, added Wizen.
-And nature has its own balances.
+It is not a case of unnatural predation from an invasive species or disease, added Wizen.
+And nature has its own balance.